 In September 2019, we started a dataset of Critical Infrastructures Ransomware Attacks (CIRWAs).
 These are based on publicly disclosed incidents in the media or security reports.
-This dataset (version 11.2) now has 980 records assembled from publicly disclosed incidents between November 2013 and June 2021, and has been mapped to the MITRE ATT&CK Framework.
+This dataset (version 11.5) now has 1,050 records assembled from publicly disclosed incidents between November 2013 and September 30, 2021, and has been mapped to the MITRE ATT&CK Framework.
 This is a FREE resource that you can request.

 We are trying our best to keep this dataset free and accessible to the community.
-This dataset can be used for educational/training purposes, conducting your own analysis/threat intel, sharing with stakeholders, etc. Please do NOT use/share this dataset to develop commercial products/services/softwares that others have to pay for!
+This dataset can be used for educational/training purposes, conducting your own analysis/threat intel, sharing with stakeholders, etc. Please do NOT use/share this dataset to develop commercial products/services/software that others have to pay for!

 Want to submit a CIRWA?
 Your contribution, if relevant, will be added to this dataset!